 The offices moved to the Marion County Chamber of Commerce Building at 112 Adams Street in 2000.

-In 2017, Brett White was named the 15th Executive Director of the organization.
 In 2018, the campaign crossed over half-a-million dollars for the first time.

 In 2019, the organization saw a need for services and expanded its reach into neighboring Taylor County and officially became the United Way of Marion and Taylor Counties.